SevenShepherd/SevenShepherd.github.io/_posts/2024-06-03-limited-atonement.markdown

 ---
 layout: post
-title: "🌷 Limited Atonement Is Not Scriptural And 5-Point Calvinists Should Adopt Amyraldism."
+title: "🌷 Limited Atonement Is Not Scriptural And 5-Point Calvinists Should Adopt Amyraldism.
+The First Phase Of The Reformation Was Amyraldian."
-date: 2024-06-03 03:45:00 -0500
+date: 2024-06-03 04:00:00 -0500
 categories: tulip calvinism limited atonement
 published: true
 ---